Marius Colau

 Marius Colau (31 January 1922 - 1 January 2006) was a French footballer.
 He competed in the men's tournament at the 1948 Summer Olympics.

 Club career

-He played for Stade Rennais between 1947 and 1949.
+He played for Rennes. between 1947 and 1949.

 International career

-He was selected in France Football squad for the 1948 Summer Olympics, and played France two Games against India and Great Britain, as France were eliminated in the Quarterfinals.
+He was selected in France Football squad for the 1948 Summer Olympics, and played two games, against India and Great Britain, as France were eliminated in the quarterfinals.

-He never had a cap with France senior team.
+He never had a cap with France.